Section 3 – Democratic rights

 A failure on the part of governments to take positive action to put in place appropriate mechanisms to enable citizens to exercise their right to vote (for example, absentee ballots) may also restrict section 3 (Re Hoogbruin and Attorney General of British Columbia (1985), 24 D.L.R.
 (4th) 718 (B.C.C.A.); Henry v.
 Canada (Attorney General) supra).

 A decision by the Chief Electoral Officer on whether to recommend a change to a fixed federal election date because it coincides with a Jewish holiday must appropriately consider section 3 rights (Aryeh-Bain v.
-Canada (Attorney General), 2019 FC 964).
+Canada (Attorney General), 2019 FC 964, at paragraph 56).

 (ii) Eligibility to be a candidate